 “Oh, no, Miss.
 Those are mountains.
 I’ve seen them.”

-Well, so had I. The other students waited patiently, albeit rolling their eyes, while I continued to try to explain the difference in a sand dune and a real mountain, but Ali wasn’t buying.
+Well, so had I. The other students waited patiently, albeit rolling their eyes, while I explained the difference in a sand dune and a real mountain, but Ali wasn’t buying.

 “The mountains are where we go dune bashing, Miss.
 My driver takes us down there on weekends and we find the biggest ones, and we go . . . . ” He proceeded to illustrate with his hand the roller-coaster motions his SUV performed on the dunes.